-Over the years, we've been responsible for delivering a wide variety of projects in both the public and private sectors.
-Below, we've provided just a few examples of these projects along with some concise commentary.
+Over many years, the Arbor Centre has delivered a wide variety of projects in both the public and private sectors, in tree installation, transplanting and consultation.
+You can find just a few examples of these projects below.

 Perth Stadium (Optus Stadium)